dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 and where the best places in town are to perform, so to speak.

-Value-for-value does away with the DRM paradox in its entirety and - with the right amount of automation and sensible defaults - will solve the MTX problem too.
+Value-for-value does away with the DRM paradox in its entirety and - with the right amount of automation and sensible defaults—will solve the MTX problem too.
 If we get this right, we might be able to free ourselves from the evolutionary survival-of-the-richest environment of platforms, allowing ourselves to step into the quasi-immortal realm of